Air Pollution through the lens - A Health Emergency

 People who have no choice but to spend large amount of times outdoors & exposed

 But it is the people like the auto-rikshaw driver and the traffic policeman, who due to their occupational hazard breathe dirty fumes all day on the road and have no where to hide.
 The poverty struck children and families, who live on the street, and the daily commuters who don't have access to sealed cars face the highest risk.
-They do not have the luxury to protect themselves behind closed doors and purifiers and are unfortunately the worst effected by air pollution.
+They do not have the luxury to protect themselves behind closed doors and purifiers and are unfortunately the worst affected by air pollution.

 What can we do to join our hands against air pollution